henriebale/SCAV2021_SP3/README.md

 # Ex3:

-In order to see the streamed video you need to input ffplay udp://192.168.0.35:23000 in another terminal window.
+In order to see the streamed video you need to change the ip address 192.168.0.39 in the commmand to the local ip of your device.
+Then input ffplay udp://192.168.0.39:23000 in another terminal window changing again 192.168.0.39 to the same ip address you changed before.